MarvinGravert/Vive-Accuracy-Experiment/procedure/README.md

 The general setup is as follows.

-* Marking out a 3x3m area.
+* Marking out a 3x3m area, equaly spaced 9 points for rough orientation
-* Placing the lighthouses as marked out in the sheet 4m from the center
+* Placing the lighthouses as marked out in the sheet 4m from the center.
+Setup for a)
-* The Lighthouses are put to maximum height of the tracker and put at  a 30° angle to the horizont
+* The Lighthouses are put to maximum height of the tracker and put at  a a slight angle to the horizont
+* The corner points are checked for coverage with the individual vive Tracker
 * The lasertracked is positioned somewhere more than 1.5m from the marked out area
 * The Vive tracker is placed on the ground mounted on the adapter (see picture which is to be added)
-* Now the distances to the lighthouses are taken using the Vive system (this is done to later accuractly plot the positions)
+* Now the distances to the lighthouses are taken using the Vive system (this is done to later accuractly plot the positions, orientations of lighthouse )
+* Afterwards the tracker is mounted on the tripod in the lowest height setting
 * The laser tracker measures the target at the 3 postiions marekd out on the tracker.
 Origin of connector-X Axis-Y Axis

 ### Actual Procedure

-1. Moutn adapter onto to tripod.
+1. Mount adapter onto to tripod.
-2. Move the tripod
+2. Move the tripod within the workspace in a strucutred manner.
+3 Heights.
+9 Points per Level.
+Roughly the same position 0 1,5 3
+3. Afterwards do random points for setup roughly 10
+4. Change Setup to b (recharge Charger)
+5. Repeat process for b)

 ## Procedure Measurement for Robot Experiments